lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_social_control.md

 method, descending through its many subterranean levels.

 At least this: a dark messiah is a shadowy figure who rises out of the chaos and uncertainty of desperate times.
-Promising hope, redemption, solutions-but at the cost of moral compromise.
+Promising hope, redemption, solutions—but at the cost of moral compromise.
 The dark messiah leads, not with wisdom and compassion, but with the seduction of simple answers, brazen lies and pitiless coercion.
 Twisting the truth, the dark messiah offers scapegoats, demands